Have a question? Please try to find the answer here before contacting the Election Committee.

 National Special Projects:

 Check the Nominations Page regularly.
-During the nomination period (1-15 June) the page will be updated as quickly as possible to reflect the latest nominations.
+During the nomination period (1-14 June) the page will be updated daily to reflect the latest nominations.
 After nominations close, a list of candidates with E-mail addresses can be found on the Meet The Candidates page.
 As they are made available to the EC, a Campaign Page URL for each nominee will be included.

-The identity of the voters and the actual vote(s) are never revealed!
+The identity of voters and their vote(s) are never revealed!
 That information is considered extremely confidential, and is not available to any Project Member, including EC Members or Temporary EC Helpers.
 You may feel quite confident that no one will ever know who you voted for, or even if you voted at all.

 "Nominees for National Coordinator shall have the following qualifications: at least one year (the twelve months immediately preceding an election) of continuous service and current activity as a member in good standing, and eligibility to vote within The USGenWeb Project.
 Qualifications of nominees for State Coordinator Representative, Local Coordinator Representative, and Special Project Representative are the same with the addition that their service shall have been as a State Coordinator, Local Coordinator, or one of the various positions associated with the Special Projects, respectively.
 "In good standing" is demonstrated by responding promptly to email, actively supporting researchers' efforts to find information, maintaining their website with appropriate, up-to-date content, and serving as a good example of the guidelines and standards of The USGenWeb Project."